CG image of the Earth with lock icons surrounding it and “AI” next to it

 3. Tread Carefully on Coding Shortcuts

 Generative AI absolutely saves time on coding—at least initially.
-The problem with going too fast with software development is that your teams may end up skipping important QA and security checks.
-Rushing through coding can also result in technical debt.
-A quick “hack” in generative AI might end up being a cumbersome fix later on when your business scales.
+The problem with going too fast in software development is that your teams may end up skipping important QA and security checks.
+Rushing through coding can also result in technical debt

 For non-coders, it’s helpful to compare generative AI’s output on written content.
 While AI tools often create paragraphs convincingly, a closer inspection can usually find a few factual errors or instances of unnatural syntax.